Listen to this article:

 Instead, he works his way through four secular criteria.
 He begins with a common pitrubhu or fatherland, decides this is not enough, since many non-Hindus can claim it too.
 The same problem arises with two other criteria he considers—common blood and ‘common Sanskriti (civilisation)’.
 These two too can be claimed by non-Hindus, including Muslim and Christian converts.
 Finally, he decides that these are necessary but not sufficient criteria, and adds the decisive one: Hindus are those who consider Bharat to be a punyabhu or holy land.
 Even punyabhumi is secular: its object is something immanent, a land.
 By this criterion, not only can Christians and Muslims be excluded, but also, projecting beyond the book itself to our present, all those who affirm ideas and ideologies deemed foreign – communists, democratic secularists, and even those who insist on fundamental rights.

-What makes Hindutva a racism – a supremacist racism, to be precise – rather than a communalism?
+Still, what makes Hindutva a racism – a supremacist racism, to be precise – rather than a communalism?
 It would be easy enough to show empirically the affinities between Hindutva and racism – say, the RSS and Golwalkar’s links to Nazism, or Savarkar’s own pronouncements about fascism.
 But what I want to stress here is that the very concept of Hindutva would remain aggressively racist and even supremacist, even if Savarkar and Golwalkar and others had managed to keep quiet about their admiration for genocidal leaders.
 This is because for Savarkar the Hindus are not only a community imagined abstractly, but one created by positing an inferior and excluded other.
 Moreover, by creating in this way an other who must be constantly excluded, the abstractness of his category becomes imbued with a concreteness, comes to have an urgency and a constant need for reiteration.

 Indeed, what Savarkar accomplishes in Essentials is so remarkable for its systematicity that he deserves to be classed as a preeminent and even pioneering figure in any global pantheon of racist theorists – he is one of the very first to articulate and give full-throated voice to a supremacist racism.
 At the time he writes, most of Europe and North America is still caught in a blood based racism; only much later do they adopt a racism closer to that which Savarkar articulated.

 One feature of this supremacist racism is especially important for understanding Hindutva’s current trajectory: its paradoxical “egalitarianism,” so to speak.
-We saw Balibar noting that societies in which racism are egalitarian societies, and that this is first and foremost an equality in respect of nationality.
+We saw Balibar noting that societies in which racism is prevalent are egalitarian societies, and that this is first and foremost an equality in respect of nationality.
 We saw how the making of whiteness was also part of a racist egalitarianism.

 Something similar needs to be said of Hindutva.
 True, Savarkar was in many ways quite a typical caste reformer: he was hostile to untouchability, but quite sympathetic to caste.
 Indeed, while prominent dominant caste Congress leaders at least accepted a moral responsibility for untouchability, he refused to do this.
 Martin Luther King writes in his Autobiography that when during their meeting in 1959, Nehru explained the system of reservations, ‘Professor Lawrence Reddick, who was with me during the interview, asked: “But isn’t that discrimination?”
 “Well, it may be,” the prime minister answered.
 “But this is our way of atoning for the centuries of injustices we have inflicted upon these people.”
 By contrast, Savarkar emphatic that upper castes bore no responsibility for the violence of untouchability (caste he did not consider violent), declaring in one speech: ‘every untouchable caste treats some other case supposed to be inferior to it as untouchable as ruthlessly as it is treated itself by others.
 The sin is common to all of us’.

-At the same Savarkar, we know, was quite sharply opposed to explicit practices of discrimination such as untouchability – part of his impatience with the RSS, as with more orthodox sections of the Hindu Mahasabha, was because they implicitly or explicitly endorsed these practices.
+At the same time, Savarkar, we know, was quite sharply opposed to explicit practices of discrimination such as untouchability – part of his impatience with the RSS, as with more orthodox sections of the Hindu Mahasabha, was because they implicitly or explicitly endorsed these practices.
 For him, Dalits were Hindus, even if backward and less civilised, and so needing to be reformed.
 Unsurprisingly, the concerted effort to incorporate the lower castes and Dalits and Adivasis into Hindutva, as also to ‘uplift’ them by making them adopt Brahminical norms, is one of the most striking features of Hindutva today.
 This is why, as the brilliant social critic Anand Teltumbde (currently falsely imprisoned) notes, Narendra Modi ‘has been zealous in putting up gigantic memorials to him while curtailing the share accorded to dalits in successive budgets.’
 Unless we recognise this effort to include Dalits and Adivasis, we do not understand Hindutva at all.

 And this effort at inclusion should remind us also that it is too preliminary to simply call Hindutva Brahmanical.
 If, following Ambedkar, we understand the Brahminical order as founded on an explicit affirmation of graded inequality, then neither of the two racisms have, especially since the second half of the 20th century, been Brahmanical in the old way.
 In their own way, both disavow graded inequality.
 This is unsurprising.
 Even if they did not seek the like-mindedness of ‘social endosmosis,’ which Ambedkar strives for, they did desire the like-mindedness of nationalism.
 And this like-mindedness too required disavowing graded inequality.